iamjayy/chat-app/README.md

 ![](images/base4.png)

-app is in real time
+application is fully real time
 ![](images/base5.png)

 Realtime Chat Application.
 React on the front end, with NodeJS + Socket.io web socket library on the back end